Safe Haskell | Safe-Inferred |

 decoded permutation and the remainder of the BitVec

-permutation's code removed.
+permutation's code.
 Returns Nothing

-if the bit vector
+if the bit vector doesn't

-length of the given list of elements.
+of the given list of elements.

 unrankPermutation :: Ord a => [a] -> Integer -> [a] Source #